Business Compliance10 min read30 April 2026

 ACRA Annual Return Filing Singapore: Complete SME Guide (2026)

-Every company incorporated in Singapore must file an annual return with the Accounting and Corporate Regulatory Authority (ACRA).
-No exceptions.
-It does not matter whether your company made a million dollars or zero dollars last year.
+Every Singapore-incorporated company must file an annual return.
+Full stop.
+It does not matter if your revenue was a million dollars or zero.
 It does not matter if you have one employee or five hundred.
-If your company is on ACRA's register and has not been formally dissolved, you must file.
+If your company sits on ACRA's register and has not been formally dissolved, you owe them this filing.

-Yet annual return filing is one of the most commonly missed compliance obligations among Singapore SMEs.
-The deadline is easy to overlook, the process feels bureaucratic, and many founders assume their company secretary handles it without checking.
-The result: late filing penalties, warning letters, and in serious cases, company strike-offs and director disqualification.
+And yet, annual return filing remains one of the most commonly missed compliance obligations among Singapore SMEs.
+The deadline creeps up, the process feels like paperwork for paperwork's sake, and many founders just assume the company secretary is handling it — without ever verifying.
+The result: late filing penalties, warning letters from ACRA, and in the worst cases, company strike-offs and directors barred from future appointments.

 What Is the ACRA Annual Return?

-The annual return is a statutory filing that confirms your company's key information with ACRA.
-Think of it as a yearly check-in that tells the government: "Yes, our company still exists, here are our current directors and shareholders, and here is our financial position."
+Think of it as your company's yearly report card to the government.
+It confirms: "Yes, we still exist, here are our current directors and shareholders, and here is our financial position."

 • Company details: Registered address, principal activities, financial year end